Behavioural data lies at the intersection of all customer touchpoints and channels.

 Correlation may not infer causation when it comes to behavioural analysis and it may not be wise to make simple assertions about why your audience/users do x or y.

-As our knowledge of behavioural analysis has broadened, and since we’ve become equipped with new tools, we’re able to tap deeper and deeper into what users want and why.
+As our knowledge of behavioural analysis has broadened in recent years, and since we’ve become equipped with new tools, we’re now able to tap deeper and deeper into what users want and why.

 Here are 3 key areas in behavioural data that businesses often target for analysis: